molly00ecla/caffe-float-multilabel/README.md

 # Caffe-float-multilabel
 For a simply implemation of https://arxiv.org/abs/1503.02531 Distilling the Knowledge in a Neural Network, I use a cumbersome model (DenseNet161) to generate feature which is used for train a shallow model.
-So, the label is some float num. repository forked form https://github.com/kevinlin311tw/caffe-multilabel
+So, the label is some float nums.

+repository forked form https://github.com/kevinlin311tw/caffe-multilabel